Crude oil futures fall on weak global cues

-New Delhi, Apr 11 (PTI) Crude oil prices plunged 0.87 per cent to Rs 4,435 per barrel Thursday as speculators reduced bets amid a weakening trend overseas.
-On the Multi Commodity Exchange, crude for delivery in April fell by Rs 39, or 0.87 per cent, to trade at Rs 4,435 per barrel in a business turnover of 23,652 lots.
-Similarly, oil for delivery May moved down by Rs 31, or 0.69 per cent, to Rs 4,461 per barrel in 2,614 lots.
-Marketmen said trading sentiments at futures trade dampened on signs of rising crude stockpiles in the US, coupled with reports of global slowdown.
-Meanwhile, West Texas Intermediate (WTI) crude fell 0.53 per cent to USD 64.27 per barrel, while Brent crude fell 0.40 per cent to USD 71.44 a barrel on the New York Mercantile Exchange.
-PTI ADI RVKRVK
+New Delhi, Dec 18 (PTI) Crude oil prices plunged by 2.53 per cent to Rs 3,511 per barrel Tuesday as speculators reduced bets amid a weakening trend overseas.
+At the Multi Commodity Exchange, crude for delivery in current month contracts fell by Rs 91, or 2.53 per cent, to trade at Rs 3,511 per barrel in a business turnover of 1,801 lots.
+On similar lines, oil for delivery in January moved down by Rs 90, or 2.47 per cent, to Rs 3,553 per barrel in 4,711 lots.
+Marketmen said, trading sentiments at futures trade dampened after crude oil prices tumbling to a 14-month-low to trade below the USD 59 a barrel on signs of oversupply in the US and as investor concern over global economic growth and fuel demand grows.
+Meanwhile, West Texas Intermediate (WTI) crude fell 1.31 per cent, to USD 49.54 per barrel, while Brent crude fell 1.36 per cent to USD 58.80 a barrel on the New York Mercantile Exchange.
+PTI SUN DRR

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today